-To compare with other AIOps approaches specific to a certain type of task, we evaluate three state-of-the-art, non-LLM-based AIOps algorithms on AIOPSLAB, using (multi-modal) telemetry data as input.
-They are: MKSMC (Çetin and Tasgin, 2020) for detection, RM-LAD (Wang et al., 2020) and PDiagnose (Hou et al., 2021) for localization.
+To compare with other AIOps approaches specific to a certain type of task, we evaluate three non-LLM-based AIOps algorithms on AIOPSLAB, using (multi-modal) telemetry data as input.
+They are: MKSMC (Çetin and Tasgin, 2020) for detection, RMLAD (Wang et al., 2020) and PDiagnose (Hou et al., 2021) for localization.